 In addition to significant natural values, the unique Bunya Mountains landscape holds great cultural significance for First Nations people, including as the location of the bunya nut festival, an important cultural tradition.

-Great Sandy extension of Fraser Island (K’gari) World Heritage area
+Great Sandy extension of K'gari (Fraser Island) World Heritage area

-In 2010, the Australian Government identified the Cooloola section of the Great Sandy National Park as a possible extension to the Fraser Island (K’gari) World Heritage area and added it to Australia’s Tentative World Heritage list.
+In 2010, the Australian Government identified the Cooloola section of the Great Sandy National Park as a possible extension to the K'gari (Fraser Island) World Heritage area and added it to Australia’s Tentative World Heritage list.

 The Queensland Government has undertaken work to support a future nomination to extend the property and better recognise the area’s outstanding cultural and natural values.

 The proposed extension would include the Cooloola section of the Great Sandy National Park, the Great Sandy Strait, Wide Bay Military Reserve and Breaksea Spit.

 For more information, see Frequently asked questions—extension to the K'gari (Fraser Island) World Heritage area.

 World Heritage in partnership with First Nations